-- 1 Follow the procedure in Before working inside your computer. - 2 Remove the battery. - 3 To remove the optical drive: - a Remove the screw that secures the optical drive to the computer [1]. - b Using a plastic scribe, push the tab to release the optical drive [2]. - c Slide the optical drive out of the computer [3].
+- 1 Follow the procedure in Before working inside your computer. - 2 Remove the battery. - 3 To remove the optical drive: - a Remove the M2L3 screw that secures the optical drive to the computer [1]. - b Using a plastic scribe, push the tab in the direction of the arrow indicated on the chassis.
+[2]. - c Slide the optical drive out of the computer [3].